alessandrobaldo/PredictionModelsInForexMarkets/README.md

 Random Forest Regression
 ------------------------

 Random Forest Regression was included to enlarge the spectrum of the methods to the Ensemble learning branch and due to its high potentialities .
-In addition, it offers a built-in tracking method of the percentage of variance explained by each one of the features, expanding its application to the Feature Engineering (**Appendix [app:featureeng]**) task.
-The results of this tracking method are discussed in **Appendix [app:randomforest]**.
+In addition, it offers a built-in tracking method of the percentage of variance explained by each one of the features, expanding its application to the Feature Engineering (**Appendix Feature Engineering**) task.
+The results of this tracking method are discussed in **Appendix Random Forest**.

 K-Nearest Neighbours Regression
 -------------------------------